From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Results

 The second factor is dynamical: the Klein--Gordon conserved density $\rho_\mathrm{KG} = \gamma|\phi|^2$ requires a self-consistent Fokker--Planck equation with diffusion coefficient $D_\mathrm{KG} = \sigma_0^2/(2\gamma^2)$, producing an additional $1/\sqrt{\gamma}$ suppression.

 The two factors operate at different levels (noise amplitude versus drift), arise from different inputs (special relativity versus Klein--Gordon current conservation), and use different mathematical tools (DDS theorem versus Fokker--Planck self-consistency).
-Their product $\sigma_\mathrm{KG} = \sigma_0/\gamma$ is confirmed by the C7 recovery: slope $-0.993$ with bootstrap 95\% CI $[-0.999, -0.988]$, consistent with the predicted exponent $-1$ at the $0.72\%$ level.
+Their product $\sigma_\mathrm{KG} = \sigma_0/\gamma$ is confirmed by the C7 recovery: the normalised slope across 10 independent analyses has median $0.991$ (Fig.~\ref{fig:c67}e), consistent with the predicted exponent $-1$ at the $\sim$1\% level.
 The independent recovery of the group velocity $v_g$ at each momentum mitigates the potential circularity that $\gamma$ depends on $v$: both channels: drift and diffusion: carry relativistic content, recovered independently from the same blind pipeline.